kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 {{< /note >}}

 The above example used `effect` of `NoSchedule`.
 Alternatively, you can use `effect` of `PreferNoSchedule`.

+There are three types of taint `effects`
+* `NoExecute`: This  affects pods that are already running on the node as follows
+    * pods that do not tolerate the taint are evicted immediately
+    * pods that tolerate the taint without specifying `tolerationSeconds` in their toleration specification remain bound forever
+    * pods that tolerate the taint with a specified `tolerationSeconds` remain bound for the specified amount of time
+    * `NoSchedule`: No new pods will be scheduled on the node unless they have the matching toleration.
+Pods that are currently running on the node are not evicted.
-This is a "preference" or "soft" version of `NoSchedule` -- the system will *try* to avoid placing a pod that does not tolerate the taint on the node, but it is not required.
-The third kind of `effect` is `NoExecute`, described later.
+* `PreferNoSchedule`: This is a "preference" or "soft" version of `NoSchedule`, the system will *try* to avoid placing a pod that does not tolerate the taint on the node, but it is not required.

 You can put multiple taints on the same node and multiple tolerations on the same pod.
 The way Kubernetes processes multiple taints and tolerations is like a filter: start